 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$
+Yes \square No \boxtimes

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the last practicable date: As of May 22, 2023, there were 469,468,966 shares of the registrant's Class A common stock and 0 shares of the issuer's Class B common stock outstanding.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the last practicable date: As of August 15, 2023, there were 469,550,215 shares of the registrant's Class A common stock and 0 shares of the registrant's Class B common stock outstanding.
 On February 9, 2023, the registrant's "common stock" was renamed "Class A common stock" and a new class of common stock was created which was referred to as "Class B common stock."
-Throughout this report, any reference to common stock prior to February 9, 2023, shall represents the same number of Class A common stock following February 9, 2023.
+Throughout this report, any reference to common stock prior to February 9, 2023, shall represent the same number of Class A common stock following February 9, 2023.

-STARCO BRANDS, INC. AND SUBSIDIARIES FORM 10-Q FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2023
+STARCO BRANDS, INC. AND SUBSIDIARIES FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2023